nmc97/metabarcoding_at_cefas_tutorial/docs/source/metabarcoding-getting_started.rst

 .. note::
   Interesting issue from the community:

-  Amplicon reads were generated using a kit that did not autimatically sequence reads in the same orientation for every read.
+  Amplicon reads were generated using a kit that did not automatically sequence reads in the same orientation for every read.
   Clustering amplicons relies on them to be in the same orientation.

   Thus, reads need to be re-oriented to the same orientation programatically before continuing.